 - a.
-Certificate of Insurance: The Accord 25 Certification of Insurance form or a form substantially similar must be submitted to the (Board, University, College or other appropriate name) to evidence the insurance policies and coverages required of Contractor. - b.
-Additional Insured Endorsement: An original Additional Insured Endorsement (ISO form CG20 10 11 85), signed by an authorized insurance company representative, must be submitted to the (Board, University, College or other appropriate name), by attachment to the Certificate of Insurance, to evidence the endorsement of the (Board, University, College or other appropriate name) as additional insured's. - c.
-Policy Cancellation Endorsement: Except for ten (10) days notice for non-payment of premium, each insurance policy shall be endorsed to specify that without sixty (60) days prior written notice to the (Board, University, College or other appropriate name), the policy shall not be canceled, non-renewed, or coverage and/or limits reduced or materially altered, and shall provide that notices required by this paragraph shall be sent by certified mail to the address specified herein.
-A copy of this signed endorsement must be attached to the Certificate of Insurance. - 11.
-Access: Contractor agrees to provide (Board, University, College or other appropriate name) and its insurer access and authority to investigate on site and to obtain such information from Contractor as may be required to defend the (Board, University, College or other appropriate name) and its officers or employees from claims or litigation arising from activities under this contract.
+Certificate of Insurance: The Accord form certificate of insurance (or equivalent) to evidence insurance policies and coverage required by this Contract.
+The certificate for each insurance policy is to be signed by a person authorized by that insurer to bind coverage on its behalf.
+Each insurance policy required by this Contract must be in effect at or prior to commencement of work under this Contract and remain in effect for the duration of the project.
+Failure to maintain the insurance policies or to provide evidence of renewal as required by this Contract is a material breach of contract. - b.
+Additional Insured Endorsement: An original Additional Insured Endorsement using the applicable ISO endorsement CG form, signed by an authorized insurance company representative, must be submitted to the (Board, University, College or other appropriate name), by attachment to the Certificate of Insurance, to evidence the endorsement of the c.
+Notice of Cancellation: Should any of the insurance policies required by the insurance provisions of this Contract be suspended, voided, or cancelled before the expiration date thereof, notice will be delivered in accordance with the policy provisions.

+(Board, University, College or other appropriate name) as additional insured.

+11. Access: Contractor agrees to provide (Board, University, College or other appropriate name) and its insurer access and authority to investigate on site and to obtain such information from Contractor as may be required to defend the (Board, University, College or other appropriate name) and its officers or employees from claims or litigation arising from activities under this contract.